top of page

 • and through electives that delved even more deeply into individual books of the Bible, archeology, biblical languages, and more.

-The study was so thorough, and I absorbed the content so well that I was able to test out of the Bible requirements for my Youth Ministry degree from Liberty University (Jerry Falwell), graduate with an additional minor in Bible, and still have 30+ credit hours of Bible I couldn’t use.
+The study was so thorough, and I absorbed the content so well that I was able to test out of the Bible requirements for my Youth Ministry degree from Liberty University (Jerry Falwell), add an additional minor in Bible, and still have 30+ credit hours of Bible I couldn’t use.

 The love for the Bible and for the person of Christ that developed during those years helped make me who I am.
 And in a delicious irony, it also laid the groundwork for a painful 15+ year process of dismantling the faith I’d been educated in as I sought to disentangle the truth of the Bible from the religion of man.